stevana/raft/README.md

 The library's main event loop is comprised of a simple flow: Raft nodes receive events on an STM channel, handle the event depending on the current node state, return a list of actions to perform, and then perform those actions in the order they were generated.
-The `Event` type specificies the main value to which raft nodes react to, whereas the `Action` type specifies the action the raft node performs as a result of the pairing of the current node state and received event.
+The `Event` type specifies the main value to which raft nodes react to, whereas the `Action` type specifies the action the raft node performs as a result of the pairing of the current node state and received event.